-- The assessment policy is reviewed termly & annually.
-It includes compulsory MOE external assessment tests (e.g. CAT4, Baseline Assessment, PASS and GL Progress Tests), internal end of term exams, quizzes and ongoing teacher assessment of classwork, projects & homework. - End of Term/Year portions and schedules, and external assessment schedules will be shared in advance with parents.
+- The assessment policy is reviewed termly and annually.
+It includes compulsory MOE external assessment tests (e.g. CAT4, baseline assessment, PASS and GL Progress Tests), internal end of term exams, quizzes and ongoing teacher assessment of classwork, projects and home learning. - End of term/Year portions and schedules, and external assessment schedules will be shared in advance with parents.